 – Elsa Mackenbourg?
 He’s brought Elsa Mackenbourg here?

 I didn’t know what to say.
 I looked at her, stunned.
-Her face was always so calm, her self-control so great, and now she was laid bare in front of me.
+Her face was always so calm, her self-control so great, and now it’s like she was naked.
 She was looking towards me, but only seeing the images my words had stirred up in her.
 Finally she noticed my stare and turned away.

 – And now… I continued, mechanically.

 – What do you mean now? she said.
 She looked at me suspiciously.
 As if nothing had happened.

 – Now you’re here, I said, stupidly, rubbing my hands together, I am very happy that you are here, you know.
 I’ll wait for you downstairs – if you’d like a drink, the bar is perfect.

 I left, mumbling, and went downstairs with my thoughts in a mess.
 Why that face, that troubled voice, this breakdown?
 I sat on a sun lounger and closed my eyes.
 I tried to remember all Anne’s strong and reassuring expressions, her irony, ease and authority… This new vulnerable face was worrying, but also irritating.
 Did she love my father?
 Was it possible that she was in love with him?
 Nothing about him should have appealed to her.
 He was weak, and silly, even a coward sometimes.
 Maybe she was just tired from travelling, and it was more of an ethical thing.
 I spent an hour thinking up explanations.

 At five, my dad arrived back with Elsa.
 I watched him getting out of the car, and wondered if Anne could love him.
 He walked quickly towards the house, craning his neck towards me.
 He smiled.
 I thought that it was very much possible that Anne was in love with him.
 Anyone could be.

 – Anne wasn’t there, he shouted up to me.